-- It is anticipated that procurement for the scoping and costing of a national technological solution will commence in the first quarter of 2020.
+- It is anticipated that procurement for the scoping and costing of a national technological solution will commence in 2021.

-- An evaluation of the initiative will commence in the first quarter of January 2021
+- An independent evaluation of the co-location initiative will be commissioned in the third quarter of 2020.

 - The funding for this initiative will cease on 30 June 2022.